jessequinn/hugo-personal-site/content/posts/openmediavault-openvpn/index.md

 ---
-title: 'Configure OpenVPN with Openmediavault5 and Libvrt'
+title: 'Configure OpenVPN with Openmediavault 5 and Libvrt'
-description: 'I recently started playing around with OMV5 and virtual machines and would like to share how to configure OpenVPN to allow for access to the VMs.'
+description: 'I recently started playing around with OMV5 and virtual machines and would like to share how to configure OpenVPN to allow access to the virtual machines.'
 cover:
     image: 'nick-loggie-fRVPzBYcd5A-unsplash.jpg'
-    alt: 'Openssh it'
+    alt: 'Openssh it!'
 ShowToc: true
 date: 2021-11-14T07:33:51-03:00
 draft: false